Canada’s Sovereign Wealth Fund: Should You Invest In It?

 What Is Confirmed About the Canada Strong Fund

-Here is what is actually confirmed so far.
+Here is what is now actually confirmed.

 What We Still Do Not Know